 Our learning culture

 Our Masters courses are very distinctive and appeal to students with a wide range of interests, backgrounds and objectives.
-However, the School has a long history of encouraging cross-fertilisation between the courses and this is demonstrated in a number of key elements to all six postgraduate degrees.
+However, the School has a long history of encouraging collaborative working between the courses and this is demonstrated in a number of key elements to all our Masters degrees.

 The annual MA Symposium is an in-house conference for students and academic staff with interdisciplinary panels at which Masters students present their initial dissertation project ideas.